 Anyone who holds a valid Private Pilot Licence (PPL) or Commercial Pilot Licence (CPL) is able to undertake instrument training, if you only have a Class Two medical then you will be required to undertake a pure tone audiometry test to the same requirements and frequency as for a class 1 medical.
 If you hold a PPL and would like to use an Instrument Rating at night then you will also need a Night Qualification.
-It is a little more common that those holding a CPL or those possibly going on the fly commercially complete an IR, however a Private Pilot can also add an Instrument Rating, to enable them to fly their private aircraft in airways, for example.
+It is a little more common that those holding a CPL or those going on to fly for a commercial operator may complete an IR, however a Private Pilot can also add an Instrument Rating to their licence, to enable them to fly their private aircraft in airways, for example.

 Before you begin an Instrument Rating, what do you need?

-What will I, and what am I required to do during the training?
+What will I, and what am I required to do during the IR training?

 As the training progresses you will be taught how to handle the aircraft under instruments, emergency procedures, holds, airways flying, procedural approaches and let-downs to commercial standards.

-You must have completed the multiple choice examinations produced by the JAA (Joint Aviation Authority).
+You must have completed the multiple choice examinations produced by EASA (European Union Aviation Safety Agency).
 To complete these examinations you must enroll at an approved ground training facility, which can mean you will complete your study in a class-room based environment or you can choose to do this by distance learning, of which there are several UK providers.

 For the issue of an IR, you must have completed all of the above requirements, you will then be required to undertake a Licensing Skills Test with an approved CAA Examiner.
 Having passed this you can apply to the CAA for the issue of your Instrument Rating.

 So, what are the specific privileges of holding an Instrument Rating?

 The holder of a EASA-IR is permitted to: